 In Veganism, Racism, Activism, Terrorism | i do not Care if you are Offended, Suli Breaks lets us know the effects of recent events on social media and how he has reacted to them.

 Starting with a story about trying vegan chicken and how he couldn’t be honest with the lady he was having a conversation with, he reminisces: “I wish I could have said what was really on my mind… Instead I felt inclined, no, obliged to be polite and say, ‘they aite’.”

 Instead of blaming her or others, he reflects on whose fault it is that he feels that he can’t be honest.
 In this situation, was it hers or society’s?
 More importantly, why does he feel the need to put out disclaimers before sharing his opinions on world events?

-By creating memes and jumping on the bandwagon of a cause which helps your ‘brand’, people can be seen as trivialising issues without any activism to back it up.
+By creating memes and jumping on the bandwagon of a cause which helps their “brand”, people can be seen as trivialising issues without any activism to back it up.
 We can often forget there is a wider problem out there which needs to resolved and the sincere voices can get left behind.

 He mentions of the dangers of jumping on the “second-hand bandwagon”.
-He makes the argument that, if you feel strongly about something, make sure you’re informed, know the details and feel passionate enough to make a difference.
-As Suli says, “people are genuinely affected by causes.”
+He makes the argument that, if you feel strongly about something, you should make sure you’re informed, know the details, and feel passionate enough to make a difference.
+As Suli says, “people are genuinely affected by causes”.

 Check out Jack Edwards talking about growing up in the 2000s.
 Alternatively, hear Scola Dondo‘s advice on how we can learn how to be happy from a four-year-old.